The FAST simulation

 the target micro-architecture is efficient.

-observation.
-We parallelize between the functional model and the
+the functional model and the

-timing model, as well as within the timing model itself.
-We plan
+timing model, within the functional model and within the timing model

 Our current prototype uses a heavily modified QEMU (an open source,